Mirasaki/cftools.js/README.md

 This library provides rich comments and IntelliSense for API calls implemented in this interface, we also provide detailed guides and documentation to get you started quickly.

 - For a complete example, check out [the usage guide](./documents/Usage.md).
-- For the complete API reference/documentation, please check out [the docs](https://cftools.mirasaki.dev/).
+- For the complete API documentation, please check out [the docs](https://cftools.mirasaki.dev/).
+- For a complete overview of what the client can do, please check out the [API reference](https://cftools.mirasaki.dev/classes/classes_client.CFToolsClient.html).

 ## Contribution